But that’s not what he finds when he looks outside.

 It was straightforward.
 I put my hands under Adam’s armpits and pulled him up.
 That popped him out of the space where he was stuck, and he stood up.

 “Adam, remember tomorrow you and I are going to meet with Susan Gibbons, the principal, and with Marcus Richardson, the new vice principal, to talk about those three bullies.
-Today’s the day they are supposed to return to school.”
+Tomorrow’s the day they are supposed to return to school.”

 “Sounds like a good idea.
 Why are we meeting with the new vice principal after we’ve met with the principal?”